andrewacashner/hearingfaithms/chapters/chapter-2.md

 about the role of subjective experience and cultural conditioning, and about the possibility that some listeners might lack the capacity to hear music rightly.
-Understanding villancicos in their theological context, and interpreting villancicos as theological sources in themselves, reveals varied and sometimes conflicting beliefs about faith and hearing.
+Understanding villancicos in their theological context, and interpreting villancicos as theological sources in themselves, shows that Spanish Catholics held varied and sometimes conflicting beliefs about faith and hearing.
 The discourse on faith and hearing in devotional poetry and music often raises as many questions as it answers; but this tension, I argue, is actually central to its ability to both accommodate the senses and train them.

-If we listen closely to villancicos as historical sources for theological understanding, it becomes clear that they functioned as much more than tools for simplistic religious teaching or as banal, worldly entertainment.
-The villancicos we will engage with in this chapter provided listeners with opportunities to participate actively and thoughtfully in the challenging endeavor of faithful hearing.

-We will begin by discussing theological and literary sources that shaped and reflected widespread notions about faith, hearing, and music; and that reveal tensions in those understandings.
+We will begin by discussing theological and literary sources that shaped and reflected widespread notions about faith, hearing, and music, while also revealing tensions in those understandings.
 Then we will look at a group of related villancicos, never previously edited or studied, that present musical discourses on the links between faith and hearing, and manifest similar tensions.